Inklingo

 nounA2General

-Use 'territorio' for a general region or zone, often implying a larger geographical extent or a defined domain, like a country's land.
+Use 'territorio' for a general region or zone, often implying a larger area of land, a domain, or a territory under jurisdiction.

 A simple illustration showing a bright green landscape clearly divided by a wooden fence running across the ground, symbolizing a defined geographical territory.